Stories

 It has been.

-Note: As my retirement present, the VMI Commandant's Staff gave me a new Ek Bowie, pictured above.
+Note: As my retirement present, the VMI Commandant's Staff gave me a new Ek Bowie.